Activating the Latissimus Dorsai Muscle

 With the arms down by the sides the latissimus dorsai can be used to create a downwards pull on the upper arm bones.
 With the arms out to the sides the lats can be used to pull the elbows downwards and inwards.

 If the arms are being pulled up then the latissimus dorsai can be used to resist the pull or slow it down.

-Muscles that can work in opposition to the latissimus dorsai are the upper and middle fibers of the trapezius muscle.
+Other muscles that can work in opposition to the downward pulling action latissimus dorsai are the upper and middle fibers of the trapezius muscle.

-This muscle attaches to the base of the skull as well as to the rear of the cervical vertebrae and upper thoracic vertebrae.
-From here it attaches to the outer third of the collar bones as well as the accromion process (the bone at the top of the shoulder) and all along the scapular ridge.
+The trapezius attaches to the base of the skull as well as to the rear of the cervical vertebrae and upper thoracic vertebrae.
+It's upper fibers attaches to the outer third of the collar bones, it's middle fibers to the accromion process (the bone at the top of the shoulder) and it's lower fibers all along the scapular ridge.